ethanbass/chromConverter/README.md

 ##### Importing peak lists

-The `read_peak` list function can be used to import peak lists from 'Chemstation' REPORT files or 'Shimadzu' ascii files.
+The `read_peak` list function can be used to import peak lists from 'ChemStation' REPORT files or 'Shimadzu' ascii files.
 The syntax is similar to `read_chroms`.
 In the simplest case, you can just provide paths to the files or directory you want to read in along with the format (`format_in`), e.g.

 ```
 pks <- read_chroms(<path_to_directory>, format_in = "chemstation")